hangyu98/IMSP/README.md

                    'Human coronavirus NL63']
     ```
 - ### Output:
-  - The link prediction results are available at ```python /data/prediction```
+  - The link prediction results are available at ```/data/prediction```
-    - ```python /data/prediction/prediction_infects.csv``` contains infection predictions
+    - ```/data/prediction/prediction_infects.csv``` contains infection predictions
-    - ```python /data/prediction/prediction_interacts.csv``` contains PPI predictions
+    - ```/data/prediction/prediction_interacts.csv``` contains PPI predictions
-  - The performance evaluation results are available at ```python /data/evaluation```
+  - The performance evaluation results are available at ```/data/evaluation```
-    - ```python /data/prediction/comparison_summary.csv``` contains the calculated means and stds for all evaluation metrics
+    - ```/data/prediction/comparison_summary.csv``` contains the calculated means and stds for all evaluation metrics
-    - ```python /data/prediction/comparison_details.csv``` logs the performance for all the models in each run, which is useful when performing t-test
+    - ```/data/prediction/comparison_details.csv``` logs the performance for all the models in each run, which is useful when performing t-test

 - ### Customizable filter:
   - We understand that in different scenarios, the prediction results might need customized filters other in addition to those we have defined in the paper.
-We have provided such sample code available at ```python /customize/customized_filter.py```
+We have provided such sample code available at ```/customize/customized_filter.py```

 ## Citing
 If you find CrossNELP is useful for your research, please consider citing the following papers: